jelias2/devdocs/README.md

-# devdocs
+# Optimism Devdocs

-This repo aggregates `mdbook` docs from multiple repositories, and deploys them as a single website on Netlify.
+This repo aggregates `mdbook` docs from multiple repositories, and deploys them as a website on Netlify.
 It works like this:

 1. Repositories are added as Git submodules,